MatteoCampinoti94/GnomeTimedBackground/README.md

 # GnomeTimedBackground
-Utility program that takes al the pictures in a folder and uses them to create an xml file that transitions through them with duration set by the user and optional shuffling and transitions
+Utility program that takes all the pictures in a folder and uses them to create an xml file that transitions through them with duration set by the user and optional shuffling and transitions

 ## Usage
 Run through interpreter or compiled.